Configuring Model Context Protocol (MCP) Servers in Cline

 - Delete: Click the trash can icon or the

-button (Caution: There is no confirmation dialog before deletion). - Network Timeout: Configure the maximum time
+Delete Serverbutton (Caution: There is no confirmation dialog before deletion). - Network Timeout: Configure the maximum time

-waits for a response after calling a server tool.
+Clinewaits for a response after calling a server tool.
 Options range from 30 seconds to 1 hour, with a default of 1 minute.

 - Click on a specific server's name within the